Tasks (internal API)

 • lookup – the base lookup provided by the task data

-• architecture – the task’s host architecture, if available
+• architecture – the task’s build architecture, if available

 • backend – the task’s backend, or None if the environment lookup does not need to be constrained to a particular backend